microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 This command Connect a session using a ApplicationId and CertificateThumbprint.

-Follow this link (<https://review.learn.microsoft.com/powershell/entra-powershell/app-only-access-auth>) for more information on how to get or create CertificateThumbprint.
+Follow this link (<https://review.learn.microsoft.com/powershell/entra-powershell/app-only-access-auth>) For more information on how to get or create CertificateThumbprint.

 ### Example 4: Delegated access: Using your own access token